valentin-marquez/rut.py/README.md

-# RutPy
+# Rut.py

-RutPy is a Python library for handling Chilean RUTs (Rol Único Tributario).
+Rut.py is a Python library for handling Chilean RUTs (Rol Único Tributario).
 It provides functions to clean, validate, get the check digit, format, and generate RUTs.

 This library is based on the JavaScript library [rut.js](https://github.com/jlobos/rut.js) by jlobos.
 It aims to bring similar functionality to Python developers working with Chilean RUTs.

 ## Installation

-You can install RutPy using pip:
+You can install Rut.py using pip:

 ```shell
 pip install rutpy